-With sales forecast to nearly double those of the conventional hybrid model it will replace, Porsche is really “charged” up on its new model, the Panamera S-E.
+With sales forecast to nearly double those of the conventional hybrid model it will replace, Porsche is really “charged” up on its new plug-in version, the Panamera S-E.

-The S-E is one of 10 different versions of the 2014 Porsche Panamera – nine of which the maker plans to offer in the United States.
-With its lithium-ion battery pack, the new S-E model will be able to go an estimated 22 miles (35 km) per charge while operating in battery-only mode at speeds up to 84 mph (135 km/h).
+The S-E is one of 10 different versions of the 2014 Porsche Panamera – with nine also marked for a US appearance.
+Thanks to its lithium-ion battery pack, the new S-E model should have an estimated 22 miles (35 km) per charge range, while operating the car in battery-only speeds up to 84 mph (135 km/h) can be reached.

-True to its core brand values, there is no trade-off in the performance, unlike other plug-ins currently on the market, as the coupe-like sedan goes from 0 to 60 mph (96 km/h) in just 5.2 seconds.
+True to its core brand values, there is no trade-off in the performance, unlike other plug-in offerings on the market, as the coupe-like sedan roars from 0 to 60 mph (96 km/h) in just 5.2 seconds.

 “It’s a real Porsche, and a Porsche must go really fast,” even if it is powered by batteries, said Stefan Utsch, director of sales and marketing for the Panamera line.

 Porsche became the first German automaker to put a plug-in into production when the Panamera S-E reached European showrooms in August.
-U.S. sales begin in November at a price of $99,000.
-The vehicle qualifies for a $4,750 federal tax credit, due to the size of its battery — a 9.4 kilowatt-hour lithium-ion pack – and additional incentives in states like California.
+U.S. sales are starting from November, with the car snatching a price of $99,000.
+The vehicle can also qualify for a $4,750 federal tax credit, because of the size of its battery pack — a 9.4 kilowatt-hour lithium-ion unit – and additional incentives in states like California.